ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 - in-toto
 - SLSA

-Once the statement is serialized with the correct content type, the issuer should fill in the attributes for the registration policy information header.
-From the issuer's perspective, using attributes from named policies ensures that the claim may only be registered on transparency services that implement the associated policy.
-For instance, if a claim is frequently updated, and it is important for verifiers to always consider the latest version, issuers SHOULD use the `sequence_no` or `issuer_ts` attributes.
+Once the Statement is serialized with the correct content type, the Issuer should fill in the attributes for the Registration policy information header.
+From the Issuer's perspective, using attributes from named policies ensures that the Claim may only be registered on Transparency Services that implement the associated policy.
+For instance, if a Claim is frequently updated, and it is important for Verifiers to always consider the latest version, Issuers SHOULD use the `sequence_no` or `issuer_ts` attributes.

-Once all the envelope headers are set, the issuer MAY use a standard COSE implementation to produce the serialized claim (the SCITT tag of `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a claim).
+Once all the Envelope headers are set, the Issuer MAY use a standard COSE implementation to produce the serialized Claim (the SCITT tag of `COSE_Sign1_Tagged` is outside the scope of COSE, and used to indicate that a signed object is a Claim).

 ## Registering Signed Claims

-The same claim may be independently registered in multiple TS.
-To register a claim, the service performs the following steps:
+The same Claim may be independently registered in multiple TS.
+To register a Claim, the service performs the following steps:

 1. Client authentication.
-This is implementation-specific, and MAY be unrelated to the issuer identity.
-Claims may be registered by a different party than their issuer.
+This is implementation-specific, and MAY be unrelated to the Issuer identity.
+Claims may be registered by a different party than their Issuer.

 2. Issuer identification.
-The TS MUST store evidence of the DID resolution for the `issuer` protected header of the envelope and the resolved key manifest at the time of registration for auditing.
-This MAY require that the service resolve the issuer DID and record the resulting document, or rely on a cache of recent resolutions.
+The TS MUST store evidence of the DID resolution for the Issuer protected header of the Envelope and the resolved key manifest at the time of Registration for auditing.
+This MAY require that the service resolve the Issuer DID and record the resulting document, or rely on a cache of recent resolutions.

-3. Envelope signature verification, as described in COSE signature, using the signature algorithm and verification key of the issuer DID document.
+3. Envelope signature verification, as described in COSE signature, using the signature algorithm and verification key of the Issuer DID document.

 4. Envelope validation.
-The service MUST check that the envelope has a payload and the protected headers listed above.
+The service MUST check that the Envelope has a payload and the protected headers listed above.
 The service MAY additionally verify the payload format and content.

-5. Apply registration policy: for named policies, the TS should check that the required registration info attributes are present in the envelope and apply the check described in Table 1.
-A TS MUST reject claims that contain an attribute used for a named policy that is not enforced by the service.
-Custom claims are evaluated given the current ledger state and the entire envelope, and MAY use information contained in the attributes of named policies.
+5. Apply Registration policy: for named policies, the TS should check that the required Registration info attributes are present in the Envelope and apply the check described in Table 1.
+A TS MUST reject Claims that contain an attribute used for a named policy that is not enforced by the service.
+Custom Claims are evaluated given the current Ledger state and the entire Envelope, and MAY use information contained in the attributes of named policies.

-6. Commit the new claim to the ledger
+6. Commit the new Claim to the Ledger

-7. Sign and return the receipt.
+7. Sign and return the Receipt.

-The last two steps MAY be shared between a batch of claims recorded in the ledger.
+The last two steps MAY be shared between a batch of Claims recorded in the Ledger.

-The service MUST ensure that the claim is committed before releasing its receipt, so that it can always back up the receipt by releasing the corresponding entry in the ledger.
-Conversely, the service MAY re-issue receipts for the ledger content, for instance after a transient fault during claim registration.
+The service MUST ensure that the Claim is committed before releasing its Receipt, so that it can always back up the Receipt by releasing the corresponding entry in the Ledger.
+Conversely, the service MAY re-issue Receipts for the Ledger content, for instance after a transient fault during Claim Registration.

-## Validation of transparent claims
+## Validation of Transparent Claims

-This section provides additional implementation considerations, the high-level validation algorithm is described in {{validation}}, with the ledger-specific details of checking receipts are covered in {{-RECEIPTS}}.
+This section provides additional implementation considerations, the high-level validation algorithm is described in {{validation}}, with the Ledger-specific details of checking Receipts are covered in {{-RECEIPTS}}.

-Before checking a claim, the verifier must be configured with one or more identities of trusted transparency services.
-If more than one service is configured, the verifier MUST return which service the claim is registered on.
+Before checking a Claim, the Verifier must be configured with one or more identities of trusted Transparency Services.
+If more than one service is configured, the Verifier MUST return which service the Claim is registered on.

-In some scenarios, the verifier already expects a specific issuer and feed for the claim, while in other cases they are not known in advance and can be an output of validation.
-Verifiers SHOULD offer a configuration to decide if the issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the TS during registration.
+In some scenarios, the Verifier already expects a specific Issuer and Feed for the Claim, while in other cases they are not known in advance and can be an output of validation.
+Verifiers SHOULD offer a configuration to decide if the Issuer's signature should be locally verified (which may require a DID resolution, and may fail if the manifest is not available or if the key is revoked), or if it should trust the validation done by the TS during Registration.

-Some verifiers MAY decide to locally re-apply some or all of the registration policies if they have limited trust in the TS.
-In addition, verifiers MAY apply arbitrary validation policies after the signature and receipt have been checked.
-Such policies may use as input all information in the envelope, the receipt, and the payload, as well as any local state.
+Some Verifiers MAY decide to locally re-apply some or all of the Registration policies if they have limited trust in the TS.
+In addition, Verifiers MAY apply arbitrary validation policies after the signature and Receipt have been checked.
+Such policies may use as input all information in the Envelope, the Receipt, and the payload, as well as any local state.

-Verifiers SHOULD offer options to store or share receipts in case they are needed to audit the TS in case of a dispute.
+Verifiers SHOULD offer options to store or share Receipts in case they are needed to audit the TS in case of a dispute.

 # Federation

-We explain how multiple, independent transparency services can be composed to distribute supply chains without a single transparency authority trusted by all parties.
+We explain how multiple, independent Transparency Services can be composed to distribute supply chains without a single transparency authority trusted by all parties.

 Multiple SCITT instances, governed and operated by different organizations.

 For example,
 - a small, simple SCITT instance may keep track specifically of the software used for operating SCITT services.
-- an air-gapped data center may operate its own SCITT ledger to retain full control and auditing of its software supplies.
+- an air-gapped data center may operate its own SCITT Ledger to retain full control and auditing of its software supplies.

 How?
 - Policy-based.
-Within an organization, local verifiers contact an authoritative SCITT that records the latest policies associated with classes of artifacts; these policies indicate which issuers and ledgers are trusted for verifying transparent signed claims for these artifacts.
+Within an organization, local Verifiers contact an authoritative SCITT that records the latest policies associated with classes of Artifacts; these policies indicate which Issuers and Ledgers are trusted for verifying signed Transparent Claims for these Artifacts.

 - Other federation mechanisms?

-We'd like to attach multiple receipts to the same signed claims, each receipt endorsing the issuer signature and a subset of prior receipts.
-This involves down-stream ledgers verifying and recording these receipts before issuing their own receipts.
+We'd like to attach multiple Receipts to the same signed Claims, each Receipt endorsing the Issuer signature and a subset of prior Receipts.
+This involves down-stream Ledgers verifying and recording these Receipts before issuing their own Receipts.

 # Transparency Service API